anchore/syft/syft/pkg/cataloger/java/test-fixtures/jar-metadata/README.md

 entire jar, only the necessary metadata for testing.

 ### api-all-2.0.0-sources
-This fixture is built to simulate the case where we have a jar with multiple pom files.
+This fixture is built to simulate the case where we have a jar with multiple pom files discovered when trying to determine the parent.
 This is a valid case, but not one that we covered before [PR 2231](https://github.com/anchore/syft/pull/2231)

 ### jackson-core-2.15.2